 Perouges is a medieval walled town located northeast of Lyon.
 It is perched on a small hill that overlooking the Rhône plain.

 It was hard not to be enchanted by the narrow and winding streets of Arles.
-Another stop with Viking River Cruises where the Roman and Romanesque Monuments are recognized by UNESCO.
+Another stop with Viking River Cruises where the Roman and Romanesque Monuments are recognized as UNESCO World Heritage Sites.

 Set on the Rhone river, Avignon is known as the city of popes.
 It is home to the UNESCO Palais des Papes, a historical medieval palace.